toeggel/ReadTheDocs/docs/architecture/architecture.md

 * What are the responsibilities of each box and line in a diagram?
 * How does the Architecture fulfill the systems quality requirements?

+### Fitness tests

+Fitness functions validate architecture characteristics, not domain criteria; unit tests are the opposite.
+Thus, an architect can decide whether a fitness function or unit test is needed by asking the question: “Is any domain knowledge required to execute this test?”
+If the answer is “yes,” then a unit/function/user acceptance test is appropriate; if “no,” then a fitness function is needed.

+**Example:**  A tests which makes sure that certain module dependencies are enforced (Module X does not reference Module Y).

 ## Grundsätze, Prinzipien
 ### Grundsätze (always true)

-* Success of the architecture is meassured by the stakeholders (not by the architect)
+* Success of the architecture is meassurd by the stakeholders (not by the architect)
 * KISS
 * "There is no silver bullet".
 Always decide specifically
 * Make everything explizit (requirements, assumptions, non-functional requirements)